 Practice these skills DAILY, not once in a while or after you notice students are struggling to decode.
-Also, notice where blending, segmenting, and manipulating sounds is in the picture above.
+Also, notice where blending, segmenting, and manipulating sounds are in the picture above.
 They are very complex to new readers and even older readers who are struggling.
 Give them grace and patience.
 And give yourself grace too.
 It’s hard to teach and it’s hard to learn.
 They need consistent practice.
 They also need these skills to be reviewed repeatedly.
 Just because they have learned syllables, doesn’t mean you move on and never mention them again!
 When you are saying sounds and they are shouting out nonsense, don’t give up.
 Blend the sounds closer together, add pictures for support, use manipulatives, just don’t give up.

 A break down of all of these skills can be found here.
 When you have students struggling to read, they don’t need a new intervention thrown at them every few weeks.
 They need researched based solutions that will work over time and phonological awareness is tried and true!

 fMRI’s have shown us how our brains work when we are learning to read and when we are reading.
 Reading doesn’t come naturally to us like talking and walking do for many of us.
 It is a skill that must be introduced, practiced, and mastered.
 20 hours a school year is all that’s needed.
 That’s only a few minutes a day.

 I practice these skills whole group.
 I follow an I do, We do, You do model over the course of the year.
 In the beginning, a lot of it is me asking and answering my own questions.
 Hearing sounds can be really hard!
 Keep it at.
 They need the exposure and practice hearing the individual sounds in a word.
 Pronounce them loud and clear and give a good amount of wait time for students to process what they heard.

 Tip #3: Teach Phonics Skills in a Systematic Way